Easy tips to help keep your car secure

-Lock your vehicle
+Lock your car

-It sounds obvious, but many thefts each year only occur because the driver forgot to lock the vehicle.
+It sounds obvious, but many thefts each year only occur because the driver forgot to lock the car.
 Even if you're leaving the car for a short time, try the handle before you walk away to make sure you've locked it properly, and also check that the windows and sunroof are closed.
 Some cars these days feature double locking, giving added protection.
 Look for confirmation, such as flashing lights, if you're locking the car remotely.

 Take care with keys

 This is another simple measure, but the statistics for thieves obtaining car keys by breaking into the owner's house is alarmingly high - usually because they are stored in an obvious place.
 Even placing them on a table by the front door is risky, as thieves have been known to use a coat hanger through the letter box to lift them away.
+If you have a keyless entry car, think about storing key fobs in a secure signal blocking wallet or box to keep them safe.

-Fit it with a tracking system
+Fit it with a Tracking System

-Use the steering wheel lock
+Use a steering wheel lock or gear clamp

 Keep wheels safe with locking wheel nuts